How to Make Your Writing Better

 Watch your commas and periods to be sure they are used in a way that supports your writer's voice, and agrees with the publishing standards you are striving to hit.
-Keep exclamation points to a bare minimum, and if at all possible don't use them at all.
+Keep exclamation points to a bare minimum, and, if at all possible, don't use them at all.
 Look up the correct usage of the semi colon and colon.

 Read works by the best writers in your genre:

 One of the best ways to improve your writer's voice, along with your style, is to read the top books and articles by the authors in your specific genre.
 A good writer becomes a great writer when he or she reads the best there is, over and over again.

-Another tip I use is to hand write several chapters of a book that is in the genre I want to write in.
+Another tip I use, is to hand write several chapters of a book that is in the genre I want to write in.
 Handwriting slows you down and allows you to see and hear the author's work.
 You will be surprised how fast your style improves when you use another top author as a template for practicing.
 Be sure to not use their style completely.
 The goal here is to learn how the sentences and paragraphs are laid out.
 How they move and change during the work.
-Then begin writing your own work and you will find you have picked up a lot of wonderful tips.
+Then, begin writing your own work and you will find you have picked up a lot of wonderful tips.
 I have found this boosts my understanding of correct grammar and punctuation.

 After editing your work, read it out loud to yourself.
 Then read it on a computer screen and print off a copy as well.
 I have found the combination of all three of these helps me to catch things my eyes miss as I edit silently.

 Try using new words each time you write and edit.
 This will strengthen your writing and also help you to convey your thoughts and feelings to your reader.
-As you edit make sure to take out duplicate words and replace them with stronger word choices.
+As you edit, make sure to take out duplicate words and replace them with stronger word choices.

-When you are writing allow yourself to keep the flow going without any stops to check or correct anything.
+When you are writing, allow yourself to keep the flow going without any stops to check or correct anything.
 Pretend you are simply writing a draft or outline as you create.
-This way you will know ahead of time that all will be fixed during the revision and editing phases.
+This way, you will know ahead of time that all will be fixed during the revision and editing phases.

 Always write!
 I can't stress this one enough.
-It seems so obvious, however with such hectic lives we live these days it is startling how fast you can forget to write for days on end.
+It seems so obvious, however with such hectic lives we live these days, it is startling how fast you can forget to write for days on end.
 The more writing you do the better.
 Set your writing as a life priority.
 Don't allow interruptions during your writing time.
 Turn off music, TV, and keep your desk or work space free from clutter.
-Soon you will be writing on a regular basis.
+Soon, you will be writing on a regular basis.
 Your writing will improve, and your desire to write will turn into a wonderful “have to write” fascination.

 Content copyright © 2022 by Bluedolphin Crow.
 All rights reserved.

 This content was written by Bluedolphin Crow.
 If you wish to use this content in any manner, you need written permission.
-Contact Bluedolphin Crow for details.
+Contact Clare Chambers for details.